UniqueNetwork/unique_docs/docs/about/nft-formats/fractional-tokens.md

 - Unleash the power of co-ownership for your end-users, allowing them to envision themselves as co-owners of exquisite art, real estate, and many other valuable assets

 ## How can I create Fractional tokens?
-1. Design your collection, develop collection tokens traits and prepare the digital assets (image, audio, video, doc)
+1. Design your collection, develop collection tokens traits, and prepare the digital assets (image, audio, video, doc)
 2. Set up the development environment for using the SDK in two easy steps (step-by-step setup video [here](https://youtu.be/StfRap-dvks))
 3. Determine the RFT attributes that dictate the number of fractions in each token
 4. Mint the NFTs